 - Your residency should provide a rich EMS experience.
 During their ED rotations PGY2 and PGY3 residents routinely provide online medical control for the county EMS system (MEDIC).
 The Center for Prehospital Medicine welcomes those with a passion for teaching at the EMT-basic and EMT-paramedic level.
-In addition to a dedicated month riding with MEDIC, voluntary participation in aviation medicine is offered via MedCenter Air, operating four helicopter and four fixed wing aircraft stationed at three operational bases across the state.
+In addition to a dedicated month with MEDIC, voluntary participation in aviation medicine is offered via MedCenter Air, which operates four helicopters and four fixed-wing aircraft stationed at three operational bases across the state.
 In the event of natural disasters and mass casualty events, Carolinas MED-1 is a one-of-a-kind mobile intensive care treatment facility and field hospital that can deploy with faculty and resident emergency physicians within hours to areas where local medical resources are obliterated or overburdened.

 - You will want extensive experience in bedside ultrasound.
 Our emergency department has five ultrasound machines that are in continual use.
 All have extensive doppler and digital capability.
-The annual volume of emergency ultrasounds performed has grown each year to an ultrasound procedure census of 6000 per year.
+The annual volume of emergency ultrasounds performed has grown each year to an ultrasound procedure census in excess of 6,000 per year.
 Attending physicians are credentialed and a quality assurance program audits every ultrasound that is performed and provides feedback.
 Ultrasound is used extensively for resuscitation (both medical and traumatic), pregnancy, abdominal evaluation, cardiovascular evaluation, soft-tissue, musculoskeletal, ocular, and for procedural guidance.
 Our ultrasound machines wirelessly transmit digital images and videos to our QA software and management system.
 Our ED is accredited by the ACEP Clinical Ultrasound Accreditation Program.
 In addition, there is opportunity for leadership in ultrasound medical education, ultrasound research, and international ultrasound experiences.
 The EM department supports a post-graduated 1 year US fellowship, a UNC medical school integrated ultrasound curriculum, US preceptorships for practicing physicians, CME US education, and US education for nursing.